Connectivity (Broadband) Standards

 The purpose of having measurable SLAs (Service Level Agreements) on your Internet service is to ensure that your service is back up and running as soon as possible in the event of any fault.

 This allows you to have confidence that internet services will be available for when you've planned to use them in lessons and when you have not.

 Please refer to the PSBA website for full details on what is contained within the SLA and the nature of the value-added services it entails.

-Please see Planning and Management Standards, and Standard A1 for more information.
+Please see Planning and Management Guidance, and Standard A1 for more information.

 Your school needs reliable high-speed Internet access to meet the demands of an increasingly digital curriculum.

 A minimum guaranteed service level means that your service provider is contractually obliged to resolve any problems causing degraded service or a complete lack of connectivity within guaranteed timescales.
 The purpose of having measurable SLAs on your Internet service is to ensure that your service is back up and running as soon as possible in the event of any fault on that service.